tombensve/CodeLicenseManager/CodeLicenseManager-documentation/docs/UserGuide.md

 If your CM tool allows pre checkin scripts to be run it can be plugged in at that time to make sure all checked in code has the license text.
 If a source file already has the license text nothing will be changed, if it doesn't it will be added.

 ## Version changes

+__Version 2.1.4__

+Fixed bug in CodeLicenseManager-maven-plugin (PomExtractor) when parsing properties of poms to be able to resolve eventual versions and license specifications specified as property references.
+Any failure to resolve properties are now logged, but does not break the build any more!

 __Version 2.1.3__